dashpay/docs/introduction/information.rst

   outputs.
 The vin is the list of inputs to the transaction, and vout is the list of outputs.
 Masternodes require a 1000 DASH vin (exactly that amount) in order to work.

+VMN
+  Virtual Masternode - a standalone masternode emulator in JavaScript that simulates Layer 1-3 Evolution functions for DAP design, development and testing.